TedHusted/awake/awake.md/awake.md

 “A little.
 But the garage is secure.
 Sometimes people are lax.”

-Tate asks, “Can you run the video from before Brent arrives to when he leaves?”
+Tate asks, “Can you run the recording from before Brent arrives to when he leaves?”

 “Sure.”
-The video whirls back to show an empty slot.
+The reel whirls back to show an empty slot.
 A few seconds later, the Stratos pulls in, and Brent scurries to the elevator.
 The playback speed is 8x which makes the scene seem almost comical.

 “Can you increase the speed without skipping frames?”